-Carter, who has been in the league since being drafted fifth overall in the 1998 draft, is currently playing for the Atlanta Hawks in his NBA-record 22nd season, which will be his final one.
+Carter, who has been in the league since being drafted fifth overall in the 1998 draft, last played for the Atlanta Hawks in his NBA-record 22nd season.
 The player who was deemed “half-man, half-amazing” has been nothing short of that throughout his entire career.

 For a player like Carter who relied so much on athleticism when he first joined the NBA, it is truly astonishing to see him playing in the NBA over two decades after being drafted.

 Carter hasn’t been an All-Star since the 2006-2007 season.
 In order for a former superstar to last this long in the NBA, not only does it take a change in play style but a change in mentality, both of which Carter has done.

 Back when Carter was soaring through the air and declaring “it’s over,” he was one of the best players in the league and a true superstar.
 During his eight-year streak of appearing as an All-Star, Carter averaged nearly 25 points a game.
 He was very clearly the go-to scorer on the Toronto Raptors and New Jersey Nets, and his mentality and play resembled this.

 After his age-32 season, Carter joined the Dwight Howard and the Orlando Magic.
 This is when the mentality and play style started to change.